-This means website carousels must have a responsive design.
-Double-check that all images and text associated with your carousel are clear and display properly on the page.
-Remember, mobile users are also limited to tapping, pinching, and swiping, so make sure these gestures are functional on your for web carousels as well.
+This means website carousels must have a responsive design, meaning that the design of your carousel needs to automatically adapt to smaller screen sizes.
+Remember, mobile users are also limited to tapping, pinching, and swiping, so make sure these gestures are functional on your web carousels as well.

 4. Optimize for SEO.

 Website carousel sliders aren't exempt from SEO scrutiny.
 You’ll need to optimize the headers and image alt-text within your slider if you want Google to look favorably upon it.